-Increase your approval odds for the Bank of America Customs Cash Rewards card by knowing the minimum credit score requirement for this card.
-You should also understand other application factors that could impact your approval odds for this card.
+Increase your approval odds for the Bank of America Customs Cash Rewards card by knowing the minimum credit score requirement for it.
+Plus, understand other factors that could impact your approval odds.

-If you are in the market for a new rewards credit card, the Bank of America® Customized Cash Rewards credit card could be a strong contender among the many higher-earning cash back credit card choices out there.
-With no annual fee and the option to customize the categories for your cash back earnings, you might think about applying for the card as soon as you possibly can.
+If you’re in the market for a new rewards credit card, the Bank of America® Customized Cash Rewards credit card could be a strong contender among the many higher-earning cash back credit card choices out there.
+With no annual fee and the option to customize the categories for your cash back earnings, you might think about applying for the card as soon as possible.

 If you don’t have access to a prequalified or preapproved offer for this card, you’ll want to approach your application with caution.
-To increase your approval odds, you should know the credit score required for this card, along with other factors in your application that could harm your approval odds.
+To increase your approval odds, you should know the credit score required for this card, along with other factors that could lower your approval odds.

 Why apply for the Bank of America Customized Cash Rewards credit card?

 The Bank of America Customized Cash card can help you earn a substantial amount of cash back on purchases in common spending categories.
-Instead of fixed bonus categories, this card allows you to choose the spending categories where you’ll earn your cash back rewards.
+Instead of earning rewards in fixed bonus categories, you choose the spending categories where you’ll earn your cash back.